cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 VDAFs ({{vdaf}}) have two essential security goals:

-1. Privacy: an attacker that controls the Collector and a subset of Clients and Aggregators learns nothing about the measurements of honest Clients beyond what it can deduce from the aggregate result.
-We assume the attacker controls the entire network except for channels between honest Clients and honest Aggregators.
+1. Privacy: an attacker that controls the Collector and a subset of Clients and a subset of Aggregators learns nothing about the measurements of honest Clients beyond what it can deduce from the aggregate result.
+It is assumed that the attacker controls the entire network except for channels between honest Clients and honest Aggregators.
 In particular, it cannot forge or prevent transmission of messages on these channels.

 1. Verifiability: an attacker that controls a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients, plus valid measurements from some of the attacker-controlled Clients.
-We assume the attacker eavesdrops on the network but does not control transmission of messages between honest parties.
+It is assumed that the attacker eavesdrops on the network but does not control transmission of messages between honest parties.

 Formal definitions of privacy and verifiability (i.e., robustness) can be found